Chris England

 Chris England (born 20 January 1961) is an English writer and actor.
 He is best known for the comedy play An Evening with Gary Lineker, which he wrote with Arthur Smith, and the book Balham to Bollywood.

 Early life

 Chris England was educated at Valley Comprehensive School, Worksop, Nottinghamshire, and at Pembroke College, Cambridge.
 While at Cambridge he was a member of the Footlights, and toured the UK and Australia with them.

-He has 3 sons: Peter, John and Michael.
-John is probably his favourite.
+Chris is a supporter of Oldham Athletic and has talked about the club previously on his podcast which he named after the Boundary Park pitch.